ExpressenAB/bigip_exporter/README.md

 # BIG-IP exporter
 Prometheus exporter for BIG-IP statistics.
 Uses iControl REST API.

+## Get it
+The latest version is 0.2.1 and all releases can be found under [Releases](https://github.com/ExpressenAB/bigip_exporter/releases).

 ## Usage
 The bigip_exporter is easy to use.
 Example:
 ```